-We ate breakfast at the hostel this morning, another fine meal provided by the Mayan Monkey Hostel.
+We ate breakfast this morning at the hostel, another fine meal provided by the Mayan Monkey Hostel.
 I could get to like hostels with bars.
 Yes, they’re a bit more lively, but it’s hard to beat $11 for breakfast, dinner, and a place to rest my head.

 We meandered our way to the bus station, this time by a less circuitous route than the one yesterday which involved crossing three arms of a very busy roundabout.
 A short bus ride later we arrived at the airport and were on our way home.